kristofa/mock-http-server/README.md

 ![LoggingHttpProxy](https://raw.github.com/wiki/kristofa/mock-http-server/logginghttpproxy.png)

-When you configure LoggingHttpProxy to use `HttpRequestResponseFileLoggerFactory` the requests/responses will be persisted to file.
+When you configure LoggingHttpProxy to use `HttpRequestResponseFileLoggerFactory` the requests/responses will be persisted to files.
 These requests/responses can be replayed by MockHttpServer by using `FileHttpResponseProvider`.

 ![MockHttpServer](https://raw.github.com/wiki/kristofa/mock-http-server/mockhttpserver.png)

-### Reworking existing integration tests to persist and replay http requests
+### Reworking existing integration tests to log and replay http requests

 We assume that you start from an integration test in which case the software you want to test communicates with an external service and the test runs green.
 You want to mock the communication with the external service as it might be unreliable or even disappear.

-You can use `MockHttpServer` or `LoggingHttpProxy` directly but since 2.0-SNAPSHOT it is advised to use `MockAndProxyFacade` which will make it a lot easier.
+You can use `MockHttpServer` or `LoggingHttpProxy` by themselves but since 2.0-SNAPSHOT it is advised to use `MockAndProxyFacade` which will make it a lot easier.
 See following code
 example:

     import static org.junit.Assert.assertEquals;